BYUcs236ta/cs236_Decker_Goodrich/Lab2a.md

 ##### Hint: you do not need to wrap the function in an if statement b/c there is only one case for this particular grammar
 __TODO: Take a screenshot of your code for the scheme parsing function (s4)__

-5. You should pass the following test case
+5. Your code should pass the following test case
 ~~~c++
 int main() {